-- Gain/loss on derivative financial liability may be useful for investors to consider as it represents changes in the fair value of warrants and exchangeable shares of subsidiaries, driven predominantly by changes in the Company's stock price and exchange rates.
+- The amount of interest expense we incur or interest income we generate may be useful for investors to consider and may result in current cash inflows or outflows.
+However, we do not consider the amount of interest expense or interest income to be a representative component of the day-to-day operating performance of our business. - Gain/loss on derivative financial liability may be useful for investors to consider as it represents changes in the fair value of warrants and exchangeable shares of subsidiaries, driven predominantly by changes in the Company's stock price and exchange rates.
 These changes are non-cash, as is the settlement of the underlying derivative liability, which occurs upon the conversion of the derivative instrument into PHM stock. - Income tax expense may be useful for investors to consider because it generally represents the taxes which may be payable for the period and the change in deferred income taxes and may reduce the amount of funds otherwise available for use.
 However, we do not consider the amount of income tax expense to be a representative component of the day-to-day operating performance of our business. - Stock-based compensation may be useful for investors to consider because it is an estimate of the non-cash component of compensation received by the Company's directors, officers, employees and consultants.
-However, stock-based compensation is being excluded from the Company's operating expenses because the decisions which gave rise to these expenses were not made to increase revenue in a particular period, but were made for the Company's long-term benefit over multiple periods.
+However, stock-based compensation is being excluded from the Company's operating expenses because the decisions which gave rise to these expenses were not made to increase revenue in a particular period but were made for the Company's long-term benefit over multiple periods.
 While strategic decisions, such as those to issue stock-based awards are made to further the Company's long-term strategic objectives and do impact the Company's earnings under IFRS, these items affect multiple periods and management is not able to change or affect these items within any period. - Gain/loss disposal of business represents the gain/loss on the sale or spin out of the entity sold.
 These changes are non-cash, as is the settlement of the underlying net assets sold. - Goodwill and intangible asset impairment may be useful for investors to consider because it represents a write-down in the value of goodwill and intangible assets acquired in business combinations.
 Intangible assets are recognized upon business combinations at their fair value based on expected future cash flows.
 Goodwill arises as a result of the difference in the purchase price of a business and the fair value of the underlying identifiable tangible and intangible assets.
-Goodwill and intangible asset impairment charges arise when the present value of forecasted cash flows are insufficient to support the carrying value of net assets.
+Goodwill and intangible asset impairment charges arise when the present value of forecasted cash flows is insufficient to support the carrying value of net assets.
 However, impairment charges are non-cash and since they relate to an adjustment of the carrying value of an intangible asset on the balance sheet are not indicative of current period earnings.